Subject: How about doing frozen french fries on a grille??

 > Leave room on the grill for more meat :)

 I like to smoke 'Tater Tots right along with the meat.
-I do use a
+I do use a pizza screen on my upper grill though.

-From: Sheldon <PENMART01[at]aol.com>
+From: Sheldon (PENMART01 at aol.com)

 Date: 21 Mar 2005 08:36:38 -0800